Beanzilla/item_replicator/HELP_MCL.md

 To quickly lock, unlock or open to public click the Only U button (This button will change who has access, Only U, Members, Public)

+> You need to save when you change access level or add/remove a player's name.

 What do they mean?
 (Access Level)

-* `Only U`, only you the player who as access to add/remove members, change the item to be generated and change the access level can access the replicator.
+* `Only U`, only you the player who has access to add/remove members, change the item to be generated and change the access level can access the replicator.
 (Screen shows only if you have access)
 * `Members`, only you the player who "owns" the replicator, and those in the Members List can access the replicator.
 (Members can't change the item being generated or add/remove members or change access level, only take and add to the Collection Pool)
 * `Public`, anyone can access the replicator. (only the player who "owns" the replicator can change the item being generated, add/remove members and change access level)